-If we don’t have to do it, we usually won’t do it.
+If we don’t have to do it, we usually won’t.
 To get people to take action and change their lives is a difficult job.
 Luckily, it’s not your job.

 So if you come across as anything less than being the truthful messenger, bringing them the very most ground-breaking, relevant thing that will disrupt the structure of their lives, forget about it.

-Some of these people in your market are literally waiting to put a sum of money into your hands.
+A good chunk of your target market is literally waiting to put a sum of money into your hands.
 They’re gambling on one single shot to change their lives, and you have to convince them you’re worthy of it.

 Some members only need one single chance to throw everything they’ve got into making it work, and their lives will be radically different forever.